DeveloperGY/math3d/docs/C++/functions/quat/conjugate.md

 ### Return Value

-`m3::quat`: THe conjugate of the specified m3::quat
+`m3::quat`: The conjugate of the specified m3::quat

 ## Example